Protonk/sr-characters/New/true face.md

 True face.

-Can potentially roll ***17*** to impersonate someone's voice and 12-16 for other impersonation or con rolls.
+Can potentially roll ***17*** to impersonate someone's voice, 12-16 for other impersonation and 14+ for con rolls.
 A good disguise--which they're well equipped to make--will have them rolling 20 impersonating someone face to face.

 Etiquette and negotiation tests are lower (9-13) because she's a con artist.
-A magic user may make her for a physical adept, but almost all adept talents are devoted to deception.
-Photographic memory is taken to better surveil marks with first impression supporting it all.
+A magic user may make her for a physical adept, but almost all adept talents are devoted to deception (plus a mentor spirit).
 Karma is spent on two active skills, 4,000 Y with the remainder in contacts.

 With the support of a good team, she could bug nearly any building in Seattle.
 Oh, and she's got plenty of recording equipment and broad electronics knowledge.